-Patients with chronic facial palsy from recovered Bells Palsy, Ramsay Hunt syndrome, Lyme disease, acoustic neuroma surgery, or trauma, have too much activity in this muscle on the affected side of the face.
-This hyperactivity of the frown muscle pulls down on and restricts the smile, but also can cause tightness, spasm and pain in the cheek and mouth area.
+Patients with chronic facial palsy from recovered Bell’s Palsy, Ramsay Hunt syndrome, Lyme disease, acoustic neuroma surgery, or trauma, often have too much activity in this muscle on the affected side of their face.
+This hyperactivity not only pulls down on and restricts the smile, but also can cause tightness, spasm and pain in the cheek and mouth area.

 To remedy this downward pull and smile restriction, we have two options:

 1.)
 Inject Botox into the DAO muscle, which helps relax the downward pull temporarily (lasts about 3-4 months)

 2.)
 Surgically resect the DAO muscle, to permanently relax the downward pull and unlock the smile.

 The DAO resection procedure itself is performed in the office, and takes about 45 minutes (plan to be at the office for about 90 minutes though, between filling out forms, meeting the team, getting numbed up, etc.).

 When you check in for the procedure, you’ll be taken to one of our exam rooms on the 9th floor, where you’ll be greeted by the surgical team, and marked out with a purple marking pen and given a few numbing injections on the outside of the DAO muscle (chin area) and inside of the mouth (inside the lower lip) which will cause the area to become fully anesthetized.
 Next, you’ll be taken into our procedure room, where we’ll get you settled comfortably, and we’ll begin the procedure.